-Getting into medical school took years of diligent studying, a robust resume of extracurricular activities, and a smart approach to the application process.
+Getting into medical school took years of diligent studying to meeting medical school prerequisites, a robust resume of extracurricular activities, and a smart approach to the application process.
 In short, it took a lot of hard work.
 Your tendency to put your nose to the grindstone will continue to prove useful going forward.

 Now that you’re a medical student, you’re going to face a lot of challenges.
 Your classes will be even more difficult than the ones you took during your undergrad.
 You’ll also have to pass rigorous exams to obtain your medical license, and the process starts relatively soon.
 Most medical students take the first important test, the United States Medical Licensing Examination (USMLE) Step 1, at the end of their second year.